Twice-Da-Gen/Hello-world/README.md

 # Hello-world
-a new repository
-Greetings my name is twice da gen ans I am embanking on a new journey
+Greetings my name is twice da gen and I am embanking on a new journey